bjaan/roland-juno-g-display-replacement/README.md

 First we need to remove the old hardware from the original display module, to then remake a new assembly for the new display

-1. Remove screws and black plastic holders/standoffs:
+1. Remove the screws and black plastic holders/standoffs:

       ![Disassembly](docs/screen_assembly_shown.png)